KhoiFish/yarr/README.md

 https://nodejs.org/en/download/

 ### Install nightly rust
-This is required to build multi-thread support in the wasm module.
-At some time in the future this will be included in a stable release of rust.
+Although this project includes a manually managed web worker pool implementation, the other mulit-threaded solution uses wasm-bindgen-rayon, which requires a build of the rust toolchain with atomics and shared memory enabled.
+Hopefully these features will be built as part of the standard stable release of Rust in the future.

 #### Install toolchain
 ```console